 Misconception #1: You should wait as long as possible between cleanings.

-No. Dirt is an abrasive - like sandpaper.
+Not true.
+Dirt is an abrasive, it's like sandpaper.
 Every time you step on the carpet, hardwood or especially marble you grind dirt.
 This cuts your carpet, scratches your hardwood and marble, just as if you had used a knife or a stone, causing it to wear out faster, look less shiny.
 A dirty floor will not last nearly as long as a clean one.
 Proper vacuuming and mopping, frequency of cleaning is critically important to the health and look of your home.
 For budget minded individuals as well, the less frequent your home cleaning service is allowed to come to the home, the more you will pay for bi-weekly and monthly cleaning fees.

 Misconception #2: The only reason to clean your home is to get rid of the dirt.